Rayza-Slyce/Rayza-Slyce/README.md

 ## Education & Certifications

 Level 2 Certificate in Principles of Cyber Security (NCFE)

-Currently developing skills in:
-- Phishing and scam infrastructure analysis
-- HTTP traffic analysis and request tracing
-- OSINT and investigation methodology

 ---